Is It Okay To Clean PSU

 Reassemble and Test:

-• Once you’ve thoroughly cleaned the PSU and inspected for damage, carefully reassemble any dust covers or filters and close the computer case.
-Plug in your computer, power it on, and ensure that the PSU fan spins smoothly and that there are no unusual noises or odors.
+• Once you’ve thoroughly cleaned the PSU and inspected it for damage, carefully reassemble any dust covers or filters and close the computer case.
+Plug in your computer, power it on, and ensure that the PSU fan spins smoothly and that there are no unusual noises or odours.

 Despite the importance of cleaning your PSU, several misconceptions often circulate among computer users.
 Let’s debunk some of these myths: